Redmar-van-den-Berg/fastp/README.md

 +
 EEE/E/EA/E/AEA6EE//AEE66/AAE//EEE/E//E/AA/EEE/A/AEE/EEA//EEEEEEEE6EEAA
 ```
+## UMI in separate file example
+If the UMI is located in a separate file (R2), you can move it to the header of the R1 file using the following command:

+`fastp -i R1.fq -I R3.fq -o R1.out.fq -O R3.out.fq --umi --umi_loc=read2 --umi_len=8 -Q -A -L -w 1`

+Afterwards, you can remove the `R1.out.fq` file, since it is no longer needed.

 # output splitting
 For parallel processing of FASTQ files (i.e. alignment in parallel), `fastp` supports splitting the output into multiple files.
 The splitting can work with two different modes: `by limiting file number` or `by limiting lines of each file`.
 These two modes cannot be enabled together.